DIFEM: Key-points Interaction based Feature Extraction Module for Violence Recognition in Videos: Proposed Methodology

 \subsection{Dynamic Interaction Feature Extractor Module (DIFEM)}

-Most violent recognition datasets contains largely human fight videos.
+Most violence recognition datasets contains largely human fight videos.
 Fighting can be characterised by rapid movement of certain human joints.
 By analyzing how certain body joints move and interact with other joints can provide crucial information which can be helpful for classifying fights.
 To this end, we propose our Dynamic Interaction Feature Extractor Module.
 First, we extract skeleton key-point generated by a pre-trained pose estimation algorithm.
 Skeleton key-points provide us with precise coordinates of human joints, and computing velocities from these key-points allow us to capture the rapid movements effectively.
 This approach is inspired by previous works that utilized human pose estimation to construct graphs and applied Graph Convolutional Networks (GCNs) for action recognition \cite{su2020human}.
 However, our method diverges by focusing on extracting and analyzing velocity features directly, offering a simpler yet effective alternative.
 Additionally, we calculate the joint overlap count, which help us utilize the spatial relationships between the key-points.
-The joint overlap count assesses the degree of interaction by checking if important key-points of one person fall within the bounding box of another person, thus detecting potential physical confrontations.
-In contrast to more complex methods like GCNs, which involve constructing and processing graphs, our approach of directly extracting and classifying features from skeleton key-points is straightforward and computationally efficient.
-This simplicity does not compromise the effectiveness, as demonstrated by our results, making it a viable method for real-time surveillance applications.